molatelogwebu/Hospital-Patients-Readmission-Analysis/README.md

 - Analyze trends across patient groups
 - Support healthcare decision-making

+Key Insights

+- For some patients, the rate of readmission is high

+- Patients who stay long at hospitals have high chances of readmission

+- There are some conditions that are related to readmission

+- Intervening early helps in reducing readmission

+Business Recommendations:

+Considering the analysis conducted on the readmissions rate among patients at hospitals, the following business recommendations can assist healthcare providers to achieve better results:

+- Create a follow-up program for patients who are considered at high risk of being readmitted

+- Enhance the discharge process and educate patients to prevent unnecessary readmissions

+- Utilize advanced analytics to recognize patients with higher chances of being readmitted

+- Assign additional funding to departments with high readmission rates

+- Offer more preventive care services for chronic diseases management

+- Create interactive dashboards to track key indicators of readmission and hospital performance

 Tools Used
 - Excel
 - Power Bi

+Methodology:

 - Data Cleaning:
 1. Checked for duplicates — none found.